-Botanical surveys were conducted on the project site on May 4.
-May 26 and June 9.
-1995 to look for the sensitive plant species mentioned previously and to look for dune buckwheat and coast buckwheat (Eriogonum parvifolium and E. lanfolium, respectively) which are not sensitive species themseives but are host plants for the federally-endangered Smith's blue butterily (Euphilotes enoptes smithi).
+Botanical surveys were conducted on the project site on May 4, May 26 and June 9, 1995 to look for the sensitive plant species mentioned previously and to look for dune buckwheat and coast buckwheat (Eriogonum parvifolium and E. latifolium, respectively) which are not sensitive

+Exhibit 3, p.2 3-96-112 species themselves but are host plants for the federally-endangered Smith's blue butterfly (Euphilotes enoptes smithi).
 The May 26, 1995 survey was conducted concurrent with a visit to the nearby Navy Dunes which supports a known population of sand gilia to confirm that the species was still blooming and identifiable at the time of this survey.

 The entire project site was visually inspected and all plants observed were recorded and identified to species.
 A complete plant list is provided as an attachment to this report.
-No sand gilia.
-Monterey spinerlower, coast wailflower, Monterey paintbrush or buckwheat were found on the project site.
+No sand gilia, coast wallflower, Monterey paintbrush or buckwheat were found on the project site.
+A few scattered individuals of Monterey spineflower were observed on the northern portion of Lot 18 (see attached map).

 One additional sensitive species, the black legless lizard (Anniella pulchra nigra) is known to occur in the vicinity of the project and could potentially occur on the site.
 The species is a candidate for federal listing (Category 2) and a listing package has been prepared and is currently under review.
-The black legiess lizard is typically associated with loose sandy dune soils and scattered dune shrubs where it is known to occupy the leaf litter and underlying root zone.
+The black legless lizard is typically associated with loose sandy dune soils and scattered dune shrubs where it is known to occupy the leaf litter and underlying root zone.
 While Zander Associates did not conduct specific surveys for this species on the project site, we believe that habitat for the species is marginal based on our evaluation of site conditions, especially the depauperate flora and lack of suitable native shruby vegetation.
 However, because no specific surveys for the species were conducted, its possible presence on the site cannot be completely dismissed.